-Our board consists of five members following the resignation of Dr. Harmelin, which was effective immediately prior to the effectiveness of the registration statement relating to this offering.
-Our board of directors has determined that, of these five directors, David Sidransky, Robert Spiegel, Murray Goldberg and Todd Sone do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of The Nasdaq Stock Market LLC, or Nasdaq.
+Our board of directors currently consists of six members.
+Our board of directors has determined that, of our six directors, , and do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of The Nasdaq Stock Market LLC, or Nasdaq.
 There are no family relationships among any of our directors or executive officers.